F0rsythe/obs/IT masters course/Module 1.md

 3. Passwords
 4. Vulnerabilities
 5. Pivoting
-The tension between product and security
+The tension between product and security: working in a fast environment, CICD Security degrades over time if you don't maintain it
-Security degrades over time if you don't maintain it
+### Scope